Probate Q&A Series

 Here’s how to proceed:

 1. Gather Proof of the Original Will.
 Locate any photocopies, drafts, letters, or emails that reference key provisions.
-Affidavits from the testator’s witnesses or anyone who saw the signed document can help establish its authenticity.
+Affidavits from the will’s witnesses or anyone who saw the signed document can help establish its authenticity.

 Key Points to Remember